vinkaga/learn-node/slides/slides.md

 class: center, middle, inverse
 ---
 # NodeJS and JavaScript for 2016 Onwards
-A server side JavaScript/NodeJS 6.x tutorial (beginner to intermediate)
+A server side JavaScript/NodeJS 6.x tutorial

 Beginner to intermediate